Howard University: Greek letter organizations

 Howard University has many academic and social Greek letter organizations on campus.
 Howard is the founding site of the National Pan-Hellenic Council (NPHC) and five of the nine NPHC organizations.
-Also, Howard is one of four HBCUs with a chapter of Phi Beta Kappa which is the oldest academic honor society in the U.S.
+Howard is one of four HBCUs with a chapter of Phi Beta Kappa, the oldest academic honor society in the U.S.

 Events

 Howard Homecoming

 Howard University Towers East is one of the graduate student dormitories on campus.

 Howard Homecoming week is the most prominent and richest cultural tradition of the institution.
 Over 100,000 of alumni, students, celebrity guests, and visitors are in attendance to patronize the many events and attractions affiliated with the festive week on and near campus.
 While the specific calendar of events changes from year to year, the traditional homecoming events include the Homecoming Football Game and Tailgate, Pep Rally, Coronation Ball, Greek Step-Show (Howard NPHC Greeks), and Fashion Show.
 After a two-year hiatus, the Yardfest returned in 2016 as one of the cherished traditions.

 Howard's first official homecoming was held in 1924 and it takes place every fall semester with a new theme developed by the homecoming committee.